Part 1: What If the Problem Isn’t the Product, But the Market We Built It For?

 When it comes to their banking experience, they need to move money, accept payments, and track what’s coming in and going out.
 But few banks have tailored business checking products or a digital banking experience to meet these needs directly.

 This misalignment is visible in how small businesses manage their finances today.
 Most still rely on spreadsheets and downloaded bank statements to manage their business.
-You may be surprised to learn that fewer than ten percent use modern cloud-based software like QuickBooks or Xero.
+You may be surprised to learn that fewer than ten percent use modern cloud-based accounting software.
 For those that use fintech tools, they are mostly cobbled together workflows that work outside of the financial institution.

 Many are struggling.
 According to data shared in the webinar: